JZDesign/Books_RayWenderlich/README.md

 ## Notes

-To make it easier to read I added a few `typealias`'s and a bunch of constants that don't NEED to be there.
+To make it easier to read I added a few `typealias`'s delineated by underscores (a non-typical naming convention) and a bunch of constants that don't NEED to be there.
 It looks nicer though.